kvarq/kvarq/docs/gui.rst

     is launched this way, you can use some :ref:`command line switches
     <using-cli>` (for example specify the directory containing the
     :ref:`testsuites <testsuites>`).
-  - binary installation windows: go to the directory with the kvarq files and start ``kvarq-gui.exe``
+  - Binary installation windows: go to the directory with the KvarQ files and start ``kvarq-gui.exe``
-  - binary installation OS X: open the kvarq application in the Finder
+  - Binary installation OS X: open the KvarQ application in the Finder

+Below is what you should see after launching the GUI

 .. image:: _static/imgs/screenshots/main.png
   :align: center